cleodora-forecasting/cleodora/website/content/docs/use-cases.md

 * Confidence: 30% → 85%
-* Reasoning: I am sure he will leave, just not completely sure whether it will be before the end of the.
-The door to this office was not closed and I overheard him talking with a competitor.
+* Reasoning: I am sure he will leave, just not completely sure whether it will be before the end of the year.
+The door to this office was not closed and I overheard him talking to a competitor.

 On November 4th 2022 Mindy resolves the forecast to "Yes":